 Did you have large and small animal experience prior to applying to veterinary school?

 Yes.
-I have worked in small animal clinics since I was 14 volunteering, shadowing, and working.
+I have worked many animal-related jobs like small animal clinics since I was 14 volunteering, shadowing, and working.
 My first job at 16 was working in the kennels of a small animal clinic near our home.
 I also worked with horses at a facility that works with handicapped children and volunteered at the aquarium and the zoo in Atlanta.

 What types of paying jobs did you have before going to veterinary school?